Matthew-Taber/ss-docs/discovery/general-information/discovery-nondomain-joined-or-unix targets/index.md

 ## Creating a Secret Search Filter

 1. In the **Secret Credentials** section, click **Create Secret Search Filter**.
-1. In the **New Secret Search Filter** window, specify a **Secret Name Pattern** and settings as described below:
+1. In the **New Secret Search Filter** window, specify a Secret Name Pattern and settings as described below:

    ![new-secret-search-filter](images/new-secret-search-filter.png)

    * **Secret Name Pattern**.
-This is the pattern Secret Server will search for.
+Specifies the pattern that Secret Server will search for.
 The search is dynamic based on the target.
 In the example depicted in the screen shot, if scanning a machine named `appserver01`, Secret Server will also search for a secret named `appserver01\system`.
    * **Secret Template**.
-Specify the template that returned secrets should be based on.
-In the example depicted in teh screen shot, only secrets based on the Oracle Account template will be returned.
+Specifies the template that returned secrets should be based on.
+In the example depicted in the screen shot, only secrets based on the Oracle Account template will be returned.
    * **Folder**.
-The folder to search within.
+Specifies the folder to search within.
    * **Include Subfolders**.
-Whether the search should include only the specified folder, or the subfolders as well.
+Specifies that the search should include not only the specified folder, but the subfolders as well.
    * **Allow Partial Match**.
+Specifies that Secret Names will be returned if they partially match the pattern.
 By default the secret name must be an exact match to the Secret Name Pattern.
-Partial matches will return Secret Names that contain the pattern.
    * **Expect Single**.
-If there should be only one result returned but more than one is returned, Secret Server will log an error to the discovery log.
+Specifies that only one result should be returned.
+If more than one is returned, Secret Server will log an error to the discovery log.

 1. Click **OK** and go back to your Discovery Source.
 1. Click **Add Secret Search Filter** and select the filter you just created.